-This article was last updated Nov 25, 2015, but some terms and conditions may have changed or are no longer available.
-For the most accurate and up to date information please consult the terms and conditions found on the issuer website.
+This article was last updated Jan 25, 2019.
+Terms and conditions may have changed.
+For the most accurate information, please consult the issuer website.

 How to qualify for 1K status

 |Premier level||PQM and PQS requirement (and PQD requirement for U.S. residents)|

 |Premier Silver||25,000 PQM or 30 PQS (and $3,000)|

 |Premier Gold||50,000 PQM or 60 PQS (and $6,000)|

 |Premier Platinum||75,000 PQM or 90 PQS (and $9,000)|

 |Premier 1K||100,000 PQM or 120 PQS (and $15,000)|

 Premier Qualifying Miles (PQMs) are based on the number of paid flight miles traveled and the fare purchased.
 Premier Qualifying Dollars (PQDs) are a ticket’s base fare plus carrier-imposed surcharges on eligible flights.
 And Premier Qualifying Segments (PQSs) are based on the number of paid flown segments traveled and the fare class purchased.

 The level below 1K, Premier Platinum, can be reached by flying 75,000 PQMs, 90 PQSs and spending $9,000 a year on airfare.
 That’s a difference of 25,000 PQMs and $6,000 in airfare from Premier 1K.